whipowill/wow-acore-mod-nerf-herder/RAIDS.md

 # Dungeon & Raid Nerfs

+This is about solving bosses that I can't defeat due to playing solo, or due to having a team of imbecile robots who don't know when it's time to duck and cover.
+It's my way of removing the advanced mechanics so I can progress.

 I'm playing w/ [AutoBalance](https://github.com/azerothcore/mod-AutoBalance), [NPCBots](https://github.com/trickerer/AzerothCore-wotlk-with-NPCBots), and [Vanilla Naxx](https://github.com/sogladev/mod-vanilla-naxxramas) mods.
 While AutoBalance does 90% of the work in scaling enemy mobs, there are mechanical issues not addressed by AutoBalance.

-I've been working my way thru the game tuning raid bosses as I go so they can be completed solo or w/ a small party of unintelligent robots.
-My goal is to nerf boss abilities just enough to keep them challenging.
+I've been working my way thru the game tuning raid bosses as I go.
+The goal is to nerf boss abilities just enough to keep them challenging.
+If you think I've nerfed something too hard, or missed something, open a ticket and let me know.

-This is about solving bosses that you can't defeat due to playing solo, or due to having a team of imbecile robots who don't know when it's time to duck and cover.
-It's my way of removing the advanced mechanics so I can progress.

-**This is a work in progress and reflects the content I've been working thru on my own server, which at this time is limited to level 60 vanilla.**
+**This is a work in progress and reflects the content I've been working thru on my own server.**

 - Vanilla - 99% complete
-- TBC - 70% complete
+- TBC - 80% complete (only Illidan, Zul'Aman, and Sunwell Plateau left)
 - WOTLK - 0% complete

 ## Vanilla